Irish Chess Union: Team competitions

-In the past the O'Hanlon Cup, BEA and Bodley Cups had been divided into North and South Sections.
-Although geographically in Connacht, Ballinasloe have won the Bodley Cup in 2010 and 2011, the BEA Cup 2012, and the O'Hanlon Cup in 2014.
-Also, Ulster Club Cavan won the Leinster League BEA Cup in 1975 and 2011.
+In the past, the O'Hanlon Cup, BEA and Bodley Cups had been divided into North and South sections.
+Although geographically in Connacht, Ballinasloe won the Bodley Cup in 2010 and 2011, the BEA Cup 2012, and the O'Hanlon Cup in 2014.
+Also, an Ulster club representing Cavan won the Leinster League BEA Cup in 1975 and 2011.
 The O'Connell Cup is a novice team competition that accommodates mainly Leinster teams but also includes teams from Cavan and Ballinasloe.

-The Lost Knights is a new individual league tournament started by the Leinster Chess Union.
-Happening over the entire season, it features many leading players from the Leinster Leagues.

-The Leinster Chess Union also runs a knockout team competition after the team league competitions have finished, the Branagan Cup, for players from division one and two, the Killane Shield for divisions three, four, five and six, and the William Brennan Trophy for players rated below 1500.
+The Leinster Chess Union also runs knockout team competitions, including the Branagan Cup, which take place after the team league competitions have finished.

 The Ulster Chess Union run a number of team league competitions in Ulster for teams mainly in the Belfast area.
 The Belfast and District Leagues Division One play for the Ulster Trophy/Silver King, which has been played for since 1893.
-The all-ulster league competition usually played in a variety of formats over the years so as to include sides from the rest of the province.
-The UCU also organise the individual Ulster Chess Championship for Ulster born players.
+The all-Ulster league competition usually played in a variety of formats over the years so as to include sides from the rest of the province.
+The UCU also organise the individual Ulster Chess Championship for Ulster-born players.

-In the mid-1950s the Leinster and Ulster Chess Unions organised the Oriel League competition for clubs from South Ulster and North Leinster.
+In the mid-1950s, the Leinster and Ulster Chess Unions organised the Oriel League competition for clubs from South Ulster and North Leinster.

-In Munster, there are three divisions run annually, in which club sides from Cork, Limerick, Ennis, Shannon, Tralee, Dungarvan compete.
+In Munster, there are three divisions run annually, in which club sides from Cork, Limerick, Ennis, Shannon, Tralee and Dungarvan compete.

-In Connaught, Galway Chess Club is the most active holding the Galway Congress tournament, although in 2011 a Connaught Chess League was established.
+In Connaught, Galway Chess Club holds the Galway Congress tournament.
+In 2011, a Connaught Chess League was established.
 This was contested by Ballina, Ballinasloe, Castlebar, Galway, Manorhamilton and NUIG.

-The Patrick Moore Cup (presented by the Astronomer) is a junior team competition played between Ireland and Sussex County Chess players.
+The Patrick Moore cup (presented by the astronomer) is a junior team competition played between Ireland and Sussex County Chess players.

 Junior chess

-Underage/Schools Chess Provincial and All Ireland competitions are held annually.
-The Leinster Schools Chess Association was established in 1942 running leagues through the school term, and holding the provincial championships over the Christmas holidays.
-The All-Ireland Schools Competition is usually held during the Easter School Holidays.
-Chess also features as part of the Community Games.
+Underage/schools chess, provincial and all-Ireland competitions are held annually.
+The Leinster Schools Chess Association was established in 1942 to run leagues through the school term, and holding the provincial championships over the Christmas holidays.
+An all-Ireland schools competition is usually held during the Easter School Holidays.
+Chess events have also featured as part of the Community Games.